113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

    <dt>-r REGION_NAME</dt>
    <dd>Region name.
 List the organizations in the region specified.
 Default to current region if not specified.
 If set to 'all', list the organizations in all regions.</dd>
    <dt>--guid</dt>
    <dd>Display the guid of the organizations.
-This option is exclusive with '--output'.</dd>
+This option is exclusive with `--output`.</dd>
    <dt>--output FORMAT</dt>
    <dd>Specify output format, only JSON is supported now.
-This option is exclusive with '--guid'.</dd>
+This option is exclusive with `--guid`.</dd>
    <dt>-c ACCOUNT_ID</dt>
    <dd>Account ID.
 List the organizations under the account.
 Default to current account if not specified.
-If set to 'all', list organizations under all accounts.
-This option is exclusive with '-u'.</dd>
+If set to `all`, list organizations under all accounts.
+This option is exclusive with `-u`.</dd>
    <dt>-u ACCOUNT_OWNER</dt>
    <dd>Account owner name.
 List the organizations under the accounts that are owned by the user.
 Default to current account if not specified.
 If set to 'all', list organizations under all accounts.
-This option is exclusive with '-c'.</dd>
+This option is exclusive with `-c`.</dd>
    </dl>

 <strong>Examples</strong>: